At a Glance: Best Scope For Ruger 10/22

 It offers fully coated and high-quality class lenses (the objective lens is 32 mm to allow plenty of light into the scope).
 The lenses have a special “HydroShield” coating that will guarantee an excellent sight picture even if there’s lots of ambient moisture in your environment.
 We also really like that the scope corrects for parallax automatically – it’s preset for 50 yards, which is where many will use their Ruger 10/22 rifles, anyway.

-The scope also comes with rubberized surfaces, so it’s easy to grip and water slides off the top.
-The scope also comes with rings included and already mounted to the bottom for easy snapping onto an existing rifle and rail system.
-When you also consider that it only weighs 10 ounces and is 12 inches long, it’s clear that this is one of the most user-friendly Ruger 10/22 rifle scopes on the market.
+The rubberized surface makes it easy to grip and water slides off the top.
+Scope rings are included and already mounted to the bottom for easy snapping onto an existing rifle and rail system.
+Considering that it only weighs 10 ounces and is 12 inches long, it’s clear that this is one of the most user-friendly Ruger 10/22 rifle scopes on the market.

 It even comes with windage and elevation adjustment turrets, plus a simplified reticle.
 The lines thin out the closer you get to your crosshairs so the reticle doesn’t get in your way when shooting a small target.